Kvilt1/sdawdj/fixed_solutions_final.md

 #### Final Answer

-The average force exerted by the eye on the rod during the impact is approximately $ 1.325 \text{ N}$.
+The average force exerted by the eye on the rod during the impact is approximately$ 1.325 \text{ N}$.

 ---